 The Crime Analysis and Crime Prevention Officer serves two separate, yet related functions.
 The crime prevention function is responsible for implementing crime prevention and community involvement activities for the department.
 The crime analysis function focuses on crime trends in and around the city.
-In 2017, the Crime Analysis/Crime Prevention Officer helped to coordinate the following activities:
+Some exampled of programs the Crime Analysis/Crime Prevention Officer coordinates includes:

 - Police Department Tours

 - National Night Out

 - Community Day